 Since she is admittedly a bit hyperactive, Lisa enjoys working in a profession that requires physical and mental stamina.
 Outside the office Lisa prefers to be outdoors.
 Her favorite outdoor activities are cycling, sailing, hiking, skate skiing and skijoring with her sweet pointer mix, Lexie.
 When she gets some down time she can be found reading or studying a language.

 Lisa joined SVA in 2008, as a Veterinary Assistant.
 Lisa earned her Veterinary Technology degree from Penn Foster University and became a Licensed Veterinary Technician in 2013.
 Lisa also holds a B.S. degree from Rochester Institute of Technology.
+In 2017 Lisa was the first staff member of SVA to earn her Fear Free Certification and is using that training to improve the lives of pets.

 Ashley joined SVA in April 2012.
 She is one of the practices cat advocates and she strives to make the veterinary experience as stress free as possible for the feline patients and their parents.
 She also looks for just about any excuse to get out her special cat toys and treats.
 Oddly enough, Ashley has two cats!
 Gus is the fluffy tailed man of the house and Jinga is the spunky little sister that wrestles with him all day.
 In her free time she enjoys going to Sounders games and hiking.